 PRO TIP: Death Valley National Park has plenty of scenic trails and overlooks however, because of its extreme heat and remoteness, this place requires some preparation.
 One of the most important things to do on your trip to Death Valley is drink plenty of water.

 Valley of Fire State Park

-Valley of Fire State Park is the largest state park in the state of Nevada located about one hour north of Las Vegas.
+Easily one of the best day trips from Las Vegas, Valley of Fire State Park is located about one hour north of the city and is the largest state park in the state of Nevada.
 I recommend allocating at least half a day for your visit to the Valley of Fire because it has a lot of trails and scenic views that are definitely worth checking out.

 The park is located in a remote area and has minimum facilities that don’t include hotels or restaurants, so make sure to bring plenty of water and snacks on your trip.

 What to Pack for Las Vegas